Ankushryuga/Skills-Prepration/java-interviews-questions/java-questions-and-answers.md

     b. **A Checked exception**: inherits from **exception class**.
 The client code has to handle the checked exceptions either in a try-catch clause or has to be thrown for the super-class to catch the same.
 A checked exception throw by a lower class (sub-class) enforces a contract on the invoking class (super-class) to catch or throw it.
     c. **Errors**(members of the error family) ususally appear for more serious problems, such as **OutOfMemoryError(OOM)**, that may not be so easy to handle.

+46. **What is the entry point in Java, and how is it written?**
+    =>
+    a. main() in java is the entry point for any java program.
+    b. main() is always written as public static void main(string args).

+47. **In Java, what are public static void main string args?**:
+    => public static void main string args, also known ar public static void main(String[] args), means:
+    a. **Public** is an access modifier used to specify who can access this method.
+Also, this method is accessible by any class.
+    b. **Static** is a keyword in java that identifies when it is class-based. main() is made static in java to access it without creating the instance of a class.
+If main is not made static, the compiler will throw an error as main() is called by the JVM before creating any objects.
+It can only invoke static methods directly via the class.
+    c. **void** is the return type of the method that defines the method.
+That method does not return a value.
+    d. **Main** is the name of the method searched by JVM as a starting point for an appplication (with a particular signature only).
+It is also the method where the main execution occurs.
+    e. **String args[]** is the parameter that passes to the main method.

+48. **What's the purpose of static methods and static variables?**
+   =>
+   Static keyword to make a method or variable shared for all objects when there is a requirement to share a method or a variable multiple objects of a class.
+This is used instead of creating separate copies for each object.

+49. **How do you use, call, and access a static method in java?**
+    =>
+    1. You must use the static keyword before the method name.
+    2. Call a static method using the class (className.methodName).
+    3. Static methods cannot access any non-static instance variables or methods.

+50. **How do you use, call, and access a non-static method in java?**
+    =>
+    1. You do not need to use the static keyword before the method name.
+    2. Call a non-static method like any general method.
+    3. Non-static methods can access any static method or static variables without creating an instance of the class.

+51. **What are this() and super(), and where are you required to use them?**
+    =>
+    In java, super() and this() are special keywords used to call the constructor.
+When using this() and super(), they must be the first line of a block.

+52. **What does this() represent, and how is it used in java?**
+    => this() represents the current instance of a class.
+    => used to:
+       1. Call the defult constructor of the same class.
+       2. Access methods of the current class.
+       3. Point to the current class instance.